TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

   - [Run bedtools intersect with a processing script](#run-bedtools-intersect-with-a-processing-script)
   - [Get repeat content summaries per interaction category](#get-repeat-content-summaries-per-interaction-category)
   - [Get barplots of simple repeats and RND elements \[TBC\]](#Get-barplots-of-simple-repeats-and-RND-elements)
-- [Calculate co-expression of gene pairs across different interaction categories \[TBC\]](#Calculate-co-expression-of-gene-pairs-across-different-interaction-categories)
+- [Calculate co-expression of gene pairs across different interaction categories \[TBC\]](#Calculate-coexpression-of-gene-pairs-across-different-interaction-categories)

 This folder documents the interacting gene pair analyses.
 Initital steps are demonstrated using only the *E. scolopes* (stage 29) sample 403493 at 100 kb resolution, which is later merged with the *O. bimaculoides* interaction matrix at 50 kb resolution and the *S. officinalis* interaction matrix at 100 kb resolution.
 Boxplots of genomic distances are also only demonstrated using *E. scolopes* distance, but based on this merged interaction matrix.
 For the species *S. officinalis*, no gene annotation was available for the *S. officinalis* reference genome at the time of writing this paper.
 Therefore, additional commands are provided at the start to classify orthologous genes as well as for some downstream analyses.